ssemper/paper_phosphagen2/README.md

 - Run the notebook `simulate.ipynb`.
 This performs the simulations, saves the data needed to create simulation figures in `figure-data`, and saves the figures in `figures`.

+If issues arise while resolving the environment on a Windows system, additional steps may be required.
+These are:

+- Installing Visual Studio 2022

+- Downgrading Python to Python version 3.12.04

+- In the python terminal, running 'conda install m2w64-gcc-libgfortran'

+- Finally, run 'pip install numbaminpack'